CLV-Iclucia/RenderCraft/README.md

 ## Getting Started

-Use `git clone --recursive`

-to clone RenderCraft and its submodule.

 ### RenderCraft is an offline renderer based on ray-tracing method.

 Now the features and functions are far from complete...